I love the look and feel of vintage and antique items. My collections contain quite a few beautiful items that I enjoy sharing.

 I purposely listed it after the other Aynsley cup so you may see the variety of designs and shapes Aynsley makes.

-This particular cup and saucer have an unusual scalloped design impressed in it.
-It is called "Eros" design.
+- This particular cup and saucer have an unusual scalloped design impressed in it.
+It is called the "Eros" design.
 Look closely at the picture.

-The cup measures 3 inches high and 3 inches tall.
-The saucer is 6 inches in diameter.
+- The cup measures three inches high.
+The saucer is six inches in diameter.

 Tips for Caring for Bone China or Porcelain

 - Most importantly, never put your fine china in the dishwasher.
 Dishwasher detergents are too strong and may remove the design and gold or silver trim.
 The vibrations of the dishwasher may cause the china pieces to hit each other causing hairline cracks or chips.
 Also, the heat of the water may cause cracking.